yash7210/CSC305_Team16/test/ABTEST.md

 This A/B test aims to directly address the Adoption metric by optimizing the onboarding experience to encourage more users to sign up for and engage with the FitnessRivals App.

-A/B Test Name:
+# A/B Test Name: User Feed Engagement Test

-User Story Number:
+User Story Number: US1

-Metric (from the HEART grid):
+Metric (from the HEART grid): User Retention

-Hypothesis:
-Experiment:
+Hypothesis: By personalizing the user feed with social competition updates, such as friends' workout achievements and leaderboard positions, we expect to increase user engagement and improve user retention.

+Experiment: The control group (A) will continue to see the regular user feed without personalized social competition updates.
+The treatment group (B) will have their user feed personalized with social competition updates, including friends' workout achievements and leaderboard positions.
+To measure the user retention of both groups, we will use google firebase analytics which provides a user retention rate.
+After a specified period of time, the two scores will be adjusted and the outcome of A or B will be chosen accordingly.

 Variations:
+- Control Group (A): Users see the regular user feed without personalized social competition updates.
+- Treatment Group (B): Users see a personalized user feed with social competition updates, including friends' workout achievements and leaderboard positions.

-A/B Test Name:
+# A/B Test Name:
 User Story Number:
 Metric (from the HEART grid):
 Hypothesis:
 Experiment:
 Variations:

-A/B Test Name:
+# A/B Test Name:
 User Story Number:
 Metric (from the HEART grid):
 Hypothesis: